Gregory Wong

 Gregory Wong Chung-yiu (王宗堯; born 2 October 1978) is a Hong Kong actor.
-His notable roles include Lan Kwai Fong (2011), The Election (2014) and The Menu (2015).
+His notable roles include Lan Kwai Fong (2011), The Election (2014), and The Menu (2015).

-On April 29, 2015, Wong renewed his contract with China 3D Digital Entertainment for another 5 years.
+On 29 April 2015, Wong renewed his contract with China 3D Digital Entertainment for another 5 years.

 Education

 At the age of 14, Wong left Ying Wa College in New Kowloon for Britain to study at a boarding school.
 He returned to Hong Kong after graduating from the University College London at the age of 23.

 Activism

-Wong supported the pro-democratic movement in the 2019–20 Hong Kong protests.
-He was arrested in October 2019 in relation to the Storming of the Legislative Council Complex on 1 July 2019.
+Wong supported the pro-democratic movement during the 2019–20 Hong Kong protests.
+He was arrested and subsequently convicted in October 2019 in relation to the Storming of the Legislative Council Complex on 1 July 2019.

+In March 2024, Gregory was sentenced to jail for six years and two months after pleading not guilty for rioting.